Truncated Kernel Stochastic Gradient Descent with General Losses and Spherical Radial Basis Functions: Theoretical Results

-Since computers cannot store real numbers with infinite precision and typically represent data using finite binary sequences, additional errors may arise.
-To mitigate the impact of such errors on the optimality of the algorithm, one may increase the precision during the recursion.
-For instance, by employing binary sequences of length $2\log(n)$, a precision of order $\O(\frac{1}{n^2})$ can be achieved.
-Recently, \cite{zhang2022sieve} introduced a modified stochastic gradient descent algorithm that stores coefficients with a precision that increases with the sample size $n$.
-This method requires only an additional $\log(n)$ factor in the original storage complexity and achieves the theoretically optimal convergence rate.
-Thus, by making a simple modification to Algorithm \ref{alg:theoretical}, we can design an algorithm that gradually increases the coefficient precision, while requiring only an additional $\log(n)$ memory.
-Consequently, the storage complexity of the modified algorithm becomes $\O(dn^{\tfrac{1}{2s(2r+1)}} \log(n))$.
-In practice, however, the 64-bit double-precision floating-point representation (as used in Python) is typically sufficient for the implementation of the T-kernel SGD, and we therefore provide only a brief explanation here.
+Because computers store real numbers only with finite precision, additional errors may arise.
+To mitigate their effect on optimality, one may gradually increase the precision during the iteration.
+For example, using binary sequences of length $2\log_2(n)$ yields precision of order $\O(\frac{1}{n^2})$.
+Recently, \cite{zhang2022sieve} proposed a modified stochastic gradient descent algorithm that stores coefficients with precision increasing in the sample size $n$.
+This requires only an additional $\log(n)$ factor in storage and still achieves the theoretically optimal convergence rate.
+Therefore, with a simple modification of Algorithm \ref{alg:theoretical}, one can gradually increase the coefficient precision while incurring only an additional $\log(n)$ memory cost.
+Consequently, the storage complexity of the modified algorithm is $\O\left(\left(1+\frac{d}{L_n}\right)n^{\frac{1}{2s(2r+1)}}\log(n)\right)$.
+In practice, 64-bit double-precision arithmetic (as used in Python) is typically sufficient for T-kernel SGD, so we provide only a brief discussion here.